incountry/sdk-java/README.md

 }
 ```

-For a detailed example of a migration please see `/examples/java/com/incountry/FullMigration`
+For a detailed example of a migration please [see example](/src/integration/java/com/incountry/residence/sdk/FullMigrationExample.java).

 #### Encryption
 InCountry uses client-side encryption for your data.
 Note that only body is encrypted.
 Some of other fields are hashed.
 Here is how data is transformed and stored in InCountry database:

 ```
+Record
 {
     key,           // hashed
     body,          // encrypted